-The Gumbel copula simply explained
+The Gumbel copula in Simple Terms

 A copula is a mathematical concept used in statistics to describe the relationship between multiple variables.
 Its main function is to capture the dependence structure between these variables, separate from their individual distributions.